 A Ucas spokesperson says, “Adjustment will no longer be available from 2022 entry, but students who wish to change universities at confirmation can use ‘Decline My Place’ to enter Clearing and, if they use Clearing Plus, they will be signposted to relevant universities with spaces whose entry requirements match the student’s results.”

 Adjustment could be your ticket to a better uni or a better course – if you're eligible.

-But when the Adjustment window opens (which, for most people, is on A-level results day) you only get five days before it slams shut again.
-That means you have to be quick.
+When the Adjustment window opens (which, for most people, is on A-level results day) you only get five days before it shuts again.
+This means you'll have to be quick.
 And when you're making a decision that is literally life-changing, rushing into things is never a good idea.

-So, if you're feeling bullish about your exam chances, a bit of time spent thinking about Adjustment before it opens could be time very well spent.
-You can be one of the first to hear about top uni course spaces by using our email alert tool.
+So, if you're feeling bullish about your results, a bit of time spent thinking about Adjustment before it opens could be time well spent.

 What's Adjustment then?